 - Immunotherapy for Castleman disease

 Once you have been diagnosed with Castleman disease (CD), your health care team will discuss treatment options with you.
 Several different types of treatment can be used for CD:

-Your treatment options will depend on the whether the CD is localized (unicentric) or multicentric, as well as other factors.
+Your treatment options will be based on whether the CD is localized (unicentric) or multicentric, as well as other factors when these are important.
 Because CD is rare, it has been hard to do studies to learn the best ways to treat it.
 Of course, no two patients are exactly alike, so treatment is tailored to each person’s situation.